 - Host confirmation—Event hosts must read the ‘MIT host policies’ and accept the responsibilities outlined to continue the registration process.

 - Room confirmation—Room coordinators must confirm that the space has been reserved for this event.

 Questions?
-Please contact the Events and Information Center.
+Please contact the Events and Information Center (or read the event planning FAQ).
 This is a new process and we appreciate hearing from you so we can provide the best information to our community.

 And don’t forget

 - MIT Policies & Procedures—Review policies detailing the use of MIT facilities for public events.

 - MIT Police— Police details are necessary for large and/or high-profile events.
 Familiarize yourself with the procedures detailed here as they may be required by MIT Police, depending on the size and logistics of your event.